Why do Montessori schools group multi-age children together in one classroom?

 meet the needs of so many

 Help, my Montessori school wants to

+“normalize” my child!!!Not long ago, a mother wrote: My daughter attends a Montessori school.
+She loves school and tells me about all the wonderful things she does.
+I just have one question, could someone please explain the term Normalization?
 Normalization is a term that causes a great deal of confusion and some concern among many new Montessori parents.
 Normalization is a terrible choice of words.
 It suggests that we are going to help children who are not normal to become “normal.”
 This is not what Dr. Montessori meant to suggest at all.
 Normalization is just Montessori-talk that describes the process that takes place every year in tens and tens of thousands of Montessori classrooms around the world, in which young children, who typically have a short attention span, learn to focus their intelligence, concentrate their energies for long periods, and take tremendous satisfaction from their work.